worachat-dev/Diabetes-ML-Prediction-dev/README.md

 5. **Overview of Machine Learning Techniques for Medical Data**
    - Kourou, K., Exarchos, T. P., Exarchos, K. P., Karamouzis, M. V., & Fotiadis, D. I. (2015). *Machine learning applications in cancer prognosis and prediction*.
 Computational and Structural Biotechnology Journal, 13, 8-17.
      - **DOI**: [10.1016/j.csbj.2014.11.005](https://doi.org/10.1016/j.csbj.2014.11.005)

 ---

-### Key Components

-- **Overview**: Brief introduction to the project.
-- **Features**: Lists the key functionalities of the notebook.
-- **Installation**: Instructions on how to set up the environment.
-- **Usage**: Steps to run the notebook.
-- **Visualizations**: Descriptions and example images of the visualizations (placeholders for where the actual images should be).
-- **Model Evaluation**: Sample outputs for model evaluation metrics.
-- **References**: Academic sources supporting the methods used.

-This README provides a detailed guide for users to understand, set up, and run your project while giving them insights into the visualizations and model evaluation methods used.
-Feel free to adjust the content or formatting to better fit your project.

----